 - All decisions about what data are collected and how that data is processed are made by your organization, and dotCMS merely provides tools and computing resources which allow you to implement those decisions.

-- Note also that dotCMS Cloud services are provided using the Amazon Web Services platform, so Amazon Web Services is a Sub-Processor for dotCMS Cloud customers.
+- Note also that dotCMS Cloud services are provided using enterprise cloud services, so Amazon AWS is a sub-processor for dotCMS Cloud customers.

 For example, dotCMS provides numerous tools which could allow you to collect information about site visitors in various ways that do not directly identify a user, such as ZIP/postal code, gender and date of birth.
 However, as mentioned above, if you collect these three pieces of information about your site users in any way with dotCMS, the data can be used to de-anonymize (re-identify) a specific visitor.
 Since the choice of what data you collect is entirely dependent on your specific implementation, dotCMS can only provide advice and stress how important it is that you perform your own Privacy Impact Assesment to identify and ensure compliance of the methods you use to collect and manage personal data.